kiba/Writings/for_science/chp26_resolution.md

 "There's nothing about business as usual in this era."

-"Maybe.
+"That's true, but I don't particularly care about who wins in this referendum.
 On another thought, what are you going to be doing from now on?"

 "Hmm.
 It's hard to say.
 I thought about opening up an electronic repair shop, but that's just fixing up stuff.
 I want to work on true engineering projects.
 So I might look for a job in that.
 I heard that Remnant is hiring."